dedkuzmich/DsoAutoUpdater/README.md

 $ vcpkg install nlohmann-json:x64-windows
 $ vcpkg install curl:x64-windows
 ```
-The output will probably be very large
+The output will probably be very large.

-2. Build you project as always (don't forget to change your Solution Platform to x64).
+2. Build your project as always (don't forget to change your Solution Platform to x64).

 ## Compilation with static linking